Ebolavirus: Classification

-Formerly known as "Côte d'Ivoire ebolavirus", it was first discovered among chimpanzees from the Tai Forest in Côte d'Ivoire, Africa, in 1994.
+Formerly known as "Côte d'Ivoire ebolavirus", it was first discovered among chimpanzees from the Taï Forest in Côte d'Ivoire, Africa, in 1994.
 Necropsies showed blood within the heart to be brown; no obvious marks were seen on the organs; and one necropsy displayed lungs filled with blood.
 Studies of tissues taken from the chimpanzees showed results similar to human cases during the 1976 Ebola outbreaks in Zaire and Sudan.
 As more dead chimpanzees were discovered, many tested positive for Ebola using molecular techniques.
 The source of the virus was believed to be the meat of infected western red colobus monkeys (Procolobus badius) upon which the chimpanzees preyed.
 One of the scientists performing the necropsies on the infected chimpanzees contracted Ebola.
 She developed symptoms similar to those of dengue fever approximately a week after the necropsy, and was transported to Switzerland for treatment.
 She was discharged from hospital after two weeks and had fully recovered six weeks after the infection.